 - Transparency and iterations allow changes of direction

-- shorter throughput times by focusing on highest added value (avoidance of parallel work)
+- shorter throughput times by focusing on highest added value (avoiding parallel work)

 - higher performance through higher motivation